 Race, how you look on the outside, is seen as a good sign of how you are on the inside.

-In America the stereotype applies mainly to Asian Americans, but lately, since 9/11, Muslim Americans are increasingly seen in this light too, so much so that their citizenship does not always grant them the protection and rights that it should.
+In America the stereotype is mainly applied to those with East Asian roots, but lately, since 9/11, Muslim Americans are increasingly seen in this light too, so much so that their citizenship does not always grant them the protection and rights that it should.

 The stereotype is assumed by those who call Obama a secret Muslim.
 Colin Powell made the excellent point that even if Obama were Muslim, so what?
 Plenty of Americans are Muslims, many have even fought and died for the country.
 If they are not True Americans, no one is.